 Twilight Sparkle in My Little Pony: Friendship Is Magic is a unicorn whose unique magical talent is magic.
 Princess Celestia — a millenia old Physical Goddess — says that Twilight has the greatest magical potential she has ever seen in a unicorn.
 In the pilot Twilight does come off as slightly arrogant and dismisses the future members of her True Companions as silly fillies who are getting in the way of her efforts to stop Nightmare Moon.
 Much of the series is devoted to Twilight coming out of her sheltered bookworm lifestyle.
 A few episodes also deconstruct The Gift by showing that Twilight can't always control her vast magical power.

 About half of the Manes have some form of The Gift.
 Aside from Twilight, Rainbow Dash is such a skilled flyer that she smashed records left and right when she attended a training camp, and Fluttershy is so good with animals that she can actually talk to them.
 While the other Manes are skilled at their chosen professions, they aren't on a plateau like those three.

 Bo Jackson was, and still is, considered to be one of the most talented athletes in the history of sports.
 He is the only athlete in history to become an All-Star in two professional American sports.
 The only person that beats his talent is...

 ...Jim Thorpe.
 He won Olympic gold medals in both the Pentathlon and Decathlon, and played at the professional level in Baseball, Basketball, and American Football.

 Muhammad Ali was born with incredible speed, reflexes, and coordination.
-His coach trained him in an unorthodox way; instead of telling Ali what to do, Dundee instead just let him do what he felt naturally and simply 'suggested' things to do.
+His coach trained him in an unorthodox way; instead of telling Ali what to do, Dundee instead just let him do what he felt was natural and simply 'suggested' things to do.
 Ali would simply do them.